You can use bandwidth controllers with Policy Enforcement Manager™ to

 the BIG-IP system, select Source Address.

-The screen refreshes, and displays the new VLAN from the list.
+The screen refreshes, and it displays the new VLAN in the

 Create as many VLANs as needed for your configuration.

 Creating a rule for bandwidth control